AssemblyScript/website/src/stdlib/globals.md

 ```

 ::: tip
-If you are not going to use low-level WebAssembly in the foreseeable future, feel free to come back to the following paragraphs at a later time and continue at the next page[ ](./loader.md)right away.
+If you are not going to use low-level WebAssembly in the foreseeable future, feel free to come back to the following paragraphs at a later time.
 :::

-### Utility
+### Utilities

 * ```ts
   function sizeof<T>(): usize
   ```
   Determines the byte size of the respective _basic type_.
-Means: If `T` is a class type, the size of `usize` is returned.
+Means: If `T` is a class type, the size of `usize`, the pointer type, is returned.
 To obtain the size of a class in memory, use `offsetof<T>()` instead.
 Compiles to a constant.

 * ```ts
   function offsetof<T>(fieldName?: string): usize
   ```
   Determines the offset of the specified field within the given class type.
-Returns the class type's end offset \(means: where the next field would be located, before alignment\) if field name has been omitted.
+If `fieldName` is omitted, this returns what could be interpreted as either the size of the class, or the offset where the next field would be located, before alignment.
 Compiles to a constant.
-The `fieldName` argument must be a compile-time constant `string` because there is no information about field names anymore in the final binary.
-Hence, the field's name must be known at the time the returned constant is computed.
+The `fieldName` argument must be a compile-time constant `string` because there is no information about field names anymore at runtime.
+Therefore, the field's name must be known at the time the returned constant is computed.

 * ```ts
   function alignof<T>(): usize
   ```
-  Determines the alignment \(log2\) of the specified underlying _basic type_.
-Means: If `T` is a class type, the alignment of `usize` is returned.
+  Determines the alignment \(log2\) of the specified underlying _basic type_; i.e. If `T` is a class type, the alignment of `usize` is returned.
 Compiles to a constant.

 * ```ts
   function assert<T>(isTrueish: T, message?: string): T
   ```
   Traps if the specified value is not true-ish, otherwise returns the non-nullable value.
-Like assertions in C, aborting the entire program if the expectation fails, with the `--noAssert` option to disable all assertions in production.
+Like assertions in C, aborting the entire program if the expectation fails.
+Where desired, the `--noAssert` compiler option can be used to disable assertions in production.

 * ```ts
   function instantiate<T>(...args: auto[]): T